appium/appium/packages/eslint-config-appium/README.md

 ## Peer Dependencies

-This config requires the following packages be installed (as dev dependencies) in your project.
+This config requires the following packages be installed (as peer dependencies) in your project.
 See the `package.json` for the required versions.

 - [eslint](https://www.npmjs.com/package/eslint)
 - [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier)